 Our goal is to localize the care of glomerular diseases.
 Referred patients with symptoms concerning new onset or recurrent glomerulonephritis can receive prompt testing and continue care at our clinic.
 By creating a dedicated clinic, we think it is possible to respond quickly to medical challenges occurring during the treatments and to develop a personalized treatment plan for each patient.

-In our glomerulonephritis clinic, we are open to
+In our glomerulonephritis clinic, we see patients with

 The Glomerulonephritis Clinic is conducting clinical trials and multicenter registries to improve the health of glomerulonephritis patients.
 We believe that this will help advance new glomerulonephritis treatments by blending Duke’s high-quality personalized patient care with innovative laboratory investigation revealing molecular mechanisms of glomerulonephritis.

-Duke Glomerulonephritis Clinic is staffed by Harpreet Singh, MD
+Duke Glomerulonephritis Clinic is directed by Harpreet Singh, MD

 Contact Information